patelprincy34/Bikesharing/README.md

  ![Screenshot (19)](https://user-images.githubusercontent.com/93439516/154824568-a466b00b-e915-4d70-8f3a-df34a0dafb4a.png)

- * When we break down user type by gender, it shows that males make up majority of the users type and females make up about quarter of the user type.
+ * When we break down user type by gender, it shows that males make up majority of the bike user and females make up about quarter of the bike user.

- ##### Along with user type it is also important to look at when and where bike riding is utilized more.
+#### Along with user type it is also important to look at when and where bike riding is utilized more.

 ![Screenshot (18)](https://user-images.githubusercontent.com/93439516/154824977-0b1426a0-9404-4007-80cc-05e29feeaf47.png)

  * Above we can see where most popular bike rides staring and ending stations are located.
 The most active starting places are also among the most active ending locations.
 This is critical because we need to know if there is an excess or lack of bikes at specific stations over time.

-##### Lets look at popular times when bikes are utilized.
+#### Lets look at popular times when bikes are utilized.

  ![Screenshot (26)](https://user-images.githubusercontent.com/93439516/154825272-0f675b8d-721b-433b-907d-7a5b0d7d4807.png)